Sinus infection; Sinus inflammation

-Sinusitis occurs when your sinuses -- air filled cavities around your nose, eyes, and cheeks -- get inflamed.
+Sinusitis occurs when your sinuses, air filled cavities around your nose, eyes, and cheeks, get inflamed.
 The inflammation is often due to an infection, caused by a virus (such as a cold), bacteria, or fungus.
-When your sinuses are inflamed, mucus can't drain.
-Eventually, the sinus cavities become blocked, making it harder for your body to heal the infection.
+When your sinuses are inflamed, mucus cannot drain.
+Eventually, the sinus cavities become blocked, making it difficult for your body to heal the infection.

-Sinusitis can be acute (with symptoms lasting fewer than 8 weeks), chronic (with symptoms recurring or lasting longer than 8 weeks), or recurrent (with three or more acute episodes a year).
-Most cases of sinusitis are acute and caused by a cold.
+Sinusitis can be acute (with symptoms lasting fewer than 8 weeks), chronic (with symptoms recurring or lasting longer than 8 weeks), or recurrent (with 3 or more acute episodes a year).
 Sinusitis is very common.
-Each year, more 30 million people (adults and children alike) get sinusitis in the United States.

 Signs and Symptoms

 The symptoms of acute and chronic sinusitis are similar.
 Chronic sinusitis usually does not cause fever and its symptoms last longer.
 Chronic sinusitis is most common in people who have allergies.